 This, perhaps, gets to the nub of why so many (of our better) restaurants are now so disinclined to rip it up and start again – even when, like chef Rodney Wages, they are moving a restaurant 5000 miles from San Francisco to Edinburgh.
 In May, Wages re-opened Avery, which held a Michelin star in the US, in chic, boho Stockbridge.

-In an international city like Edinburgh, which has some of US-born residents and many American visitors, Avery’s name carries a certain weight and, from a marketing angle, the story of the restaurant’s relocation – which included shipping bespoke art, cutlery, glasses and crockery over from the original site - is an interesting point of difference.
+In an international city like Edinburgh, which has a significant number of US-born residents and many American visitors, Avery’s name carries a certain weight and, from a marketing angle, the story of the restaurant’s relocation – which included shipping bespoke art, cutlery, glasses and crockery over from the original site - is an interesting point of difference.
 But Wages’ rationale in creating this second Avery was, fundamentally, a creative one.

 It would have been pointless and self-defeating to try to reinvent his approach, he says.
 “It’s like redesigning your whole new concept and restaurant without it being a copycat of Avery.
 It wouldn’t have hit the same way.”